DHARANI200608/PASSWORD-GENERATOR/README.md

 🔐PASSWORD GENERATOR
-🔓 A password generator creates random and complex password that are extremely hard to guess, keeping your accounts safe from hackers🌟 Features of a Password Generator
+🔓 A password generator creates random and complex password that are extremely hard to guess, keeping your accounts safe from hacked

 🌟 FEATURES